AndrewNiu/DataSci-repo/README.md

 DataSci-repo
 ============

-This is a repo for Coursera course Data Science
+This is a repo for Coursera course Data Science.